 Once Fucus serratus has been removed, understory algae will become exposed.
 Macroalgae canopies buffer the effects of high temperatures and water loss on organisms below their fronds in particular when exposed to air.
 For instance Bertness et al. (1999) determined that substratum temperatures were on average 8-10°C lower under the canopy than on bare rock.
 Desiccation of understorey algae will create bare patches (see 'changes in emergence regime' pressure).
 These bare patches can lead to invasions by grazing limpets which in turn can promote even greater changes in community composition (Little et al., 2009).
-The removal of macoralgae canopy due to abrasion will thus have a direct impact on the entire community.
-However cracks and crevices are ideal places for germlings to develop and sessile species to settle as these sites may be protected from abrasion.
+The removal of macroalgae canopy due to abrasion will thus have a direct impact on the entire community.
+However, cracks and crevices are ideal places for germlings to develop and sessile species to settle as these sites may be protected from abrasion.
 Stagnol et al. (2013) found that opportunistic ephemeral green algae such as Ulva sp. responded positively to disturbance.
 These green ephemeral algae are major competitors of Fucus serratus for space colonization and nutrient uptake.
 Blooms of ephemeral algae facilitated by disturbance may then slow the development of longer-lived perennial algae, especially fucoids.
 Disturbance is a structuring factor in intertidal habitats.
 Perturbation events often remove organisms, increase mortality, and release resources such as space, nutrients and light that may enhance the appearance of new colonists (Connell et al., 1997).
 As a result of these contrasting effects, post-disturbance communities are frequently different from initial communities in terms of composition and dominance of species.
 Overall, disturbance causes a shift towards a disturbance tolerant seaweed community (Little et al., 2009).

 Epifaunal species have been found to be particularly adversely affected by physical disturbance, either due to direct damage or modification of the habitat (Jennings & Kaiser, 1998).
-Similarly,

-Dayton (1971) observed greatly reduced abundance of species living on, under, and among fucoids following large disturbance events.
+Similarly, Dayton (1971) observed greatly reduced the abundance of species living on, under, and among fucoids following large disturbance events.
 Hydroids, bryozoans and encrusting fauna are easily ripped from the substratum and are unlikely to re-attach and will die.
 The shells of limpets, tubeworms and periwinkles may be crushed by the weight and force of the abrasion.
 However, some epifaunal species have been reported to exhibit increased abundances on high fishing effort areas, probably due to their ability to colonize and grow rapidly (Bradshaw et al., 2000).
-For instance Ascidiella species had increased in abundance in an area subject to scallop dredging (Bradshaw et al., 2002).
+For instance, Ascidiella species had increased in abundance in an area subject to scallop dredging (Bradshaw et al., 2002).
 The breadcrumb sponge Halichondria panicea is attached to the substratum and will not survive abrasion and physical disturbance.
-Hiscock (1983) noted that a community, under conditions of scour and abrasion from stones and boulders moved by storms, developed into a community consisting of fast growing species such as Spirobranchus triqueter due to decreased competition.
-A shift in community composition is thus expected immediately after the disturbance event.
+Hiscock (1983) noted that a community, under conditions of scour and abrasion from stones and boulders moved by storms, developed into a community composition is thus expected immediately after the disturbance event.

 The effects of trampling are dependent on intensity, expressed as frequency and force per unit area of the impacting 'foot print' (see Liddle, 1997, Tyler-Walters & Arnold, 2008).
-Clearly, mechnical abrasion due to vehicles, jack-up-barges, or grounding vessels will excede the abasive 'intensity' of trampling by humans or livestock.
-In addition, any potential abrasive activity that drags or moves across the substratum could overturn the boulders, cobbles and pebbels on which this biotope occurs, or even remvoe them from the area, resulting in signifcant damage or loss of the biotope.
+Clearly, mechanical abrasion due to vehicles, jack-up-barges, or grounding vessels will exceed the abrasive 'intensity' of trampling by humans or livestock.